How to build the perfect Deep Learning Computer and save thousands of dollars

 Storage and Memory need to be as fast as possible

 Because you’ll be moving lots of data around from storage to memory then to the GPUs, you want that pipeline to be as fast as possible.
 Use M.2 SSD NVMe, which plugs right into the motherboard and DDR4 memory.

 Important tradeoffs of my build and common pitfalls

 Here is my parts list with updated pricing and inventory.

-GPU: I picked the 1080 Ti because a 40% speed gain versus 1080 is significant when you’re talking about 10-hour train times, and the extra 3GB of memory is important when working with large models or increasing training speed with larger batch sizes.
-I later added a 2080 Ti, but given it’s almost twice as expensive but only offers 35% speedup in FP32 mode (80% speedup in FP16), it’s questionable value.
+GPU: I picked the 1080 Ti intially because a 40% speed gain versus 1080 is significant when you’re talking about 10-hour train times, and the extra 3GB of memory is important when working with large models or increasing training speed with larger batch sizes.
+1080 Tis are hard to find now, so check eBay.
+I later added a 2080 Ti and a Titan RTX in the bottom slot.
+As of 2020, the 2060 Super is the best value for a starter card.

 CPU: AMD’s 1920X has 12 cores and 38MB cache and is $150 more expensive vs. 1900X’s 8 cores and 20 MB cache.
 Earmarking 2 cores / 4 threads per GPU and the fact I might want the machine to double as a staging server later, 1920X gives me a little more breathing room.

 Storage: I used a single 1TB M.2 SSD, I don’t like having stuff on different drives and 500GB seems small considering datasets are often tens of gigabytes.
 I might add a super large spinning hard drive for ‘cold’ storage later.